HOUSTON COLT 45S

 In 1965, the team and its fans escaped the mid-summer Texas misery by moving into a new structure originally called the Harris County Domed Stadium, but soon dubbed the Astrodome.
 The team changed its name in a nod-of-the-head to its new stadium and the burgeoning NASA space center nearby.
 The Astros inaugurated indoor Major League Baseball with a 2-0 loss to the Philadelphia Phillies on April 12, 1965 (although trivia experts like to point out that the Yankees played the Astros in an exhibition game to open the Dome a few days earlier and Mickey Mantle hit the first home run there).

-Four years later, the Astros did something they had never done before — they finished at .500.
-In the 1970's they began to show some improvement, finishing as high as second place in 1978.
-During this time, the Astros features some players such as Jimmy "The Toy Cannon" Wynn, a young Joe Morgan, Cesar Cedeno and Bob Watson.
+Four years later the Astros did something they had never done before — finishing at .500.
+In the 1970's they began to show improvement, finishing as high as second place in 1978.
+During this time the Astros featured players such as Jimmy "The Toy Cannon" Wynn, a young Joe Morgan, Cesar Cedeno and Bob Watson.
 Their pitching talent included Mike Cuellar, Don Wilson, Larry Dierker, Dave Giusti and Nolan Ryan.

-Although his record was only 11-10 with two-hundred strikeouts, Ryan joined the team in time to celebrate Houston's first Division Championship in 1980.
-Joe Niekro led the staff with twenty wins and the offense was anchored by Cedeno's .309 average, Jose Cruz's .302 average and ninety-one runs batted in, and the return of veteran Morgan who had been traded away to help fuel the Big Red Machine in the mid-1970s.
-The Astros lost their first post-season series, a habit they would find hard to break.
+Although his record was only 11-10 with 200 strikeouts, Ryan joined the team in time to celebrate Houston's first division championship in 1980.
+Joe Niekro led the staff with 20 wins and the offense was anchored by Cedeno's .309 average, Jose Cruz's .302 average and 91 runs batted in, and the return of veteran Morgan, who had been traded away to help fuel the Big Red Machine in the mid-1970s.
+The Astros lost their first postseason series, a habit they would find hard to break.

-The Astros took one of the two half-season championships during the strike-marred 1981 campaign, but would not see the post-season again until its 1986 team blew away National League West competition by ten games.
-First baseman Glenn Davis had one-hundred one runs batted in (no one else had more than seventy-nine) and the pitching again carried the day with Cy Young Award Winner Mike Scott (18-10, three-hundred six strikeouts and 2.22 ERA) leading the starters and Dave Smith (thirty-three saves) leading the bullpen.
+The Astros took one of the two half-season championships during the strike-marred 1981 campaign, but would not see the postseason again until its 1986 team blew away National League West competition by 10 games.
+First baseman Glenn Davis had 101 runs batted in (no one else had more than 79) and the pitching again carried the day with Cy Young Award winner Mike Scott (18-10, 306 strikeouts and 2.22 ERA) leading the starters and Dave Smith leading the bullpen with 33 saves.

-The Astros lost a legendary six game National League Championship Series to the Mets, with the last game in Houston turning out to be one of the great games of all time.
-The Mets scored three in the ninth to tie the game 3-3, each team scored in the fourteenth inning, the Mets got three in the top of the sixteenth and the Astros got two in the bottom of the sixteenth, their frantic rally coming up short.
+The Astros lost a legendary six game National League Championship Series to the Mets, with the last game in Houston one of the great games of all time.
+The Mets scored three in the ninth to tie the game 3-3, each team scored in the 14th inning, the Mets got three in the top of the 16th and the Astros scored two in the bottom of the inning before their frantic rally came up short.

-The advent of Jeff Bagwell and Craig Biggio started a new era for the Astros in the 1990's — one in which the team has enjoyed contender status virtually every year.
-Bagwell has set new standards for Houston sluggers, even while he played in the spacious Astrodome.
-He had thirty-nine home runs and one-hundred sixteen runs batted in when the strike ended the 1994 season (Houston was ½ game out of first).
+The arrival of Jeff Bagwell and Craig Biggio started a new era for the Astros in the 1990's and brought contender status virtually every year.
+Bagwell set new standards for Houston sluggers, even while he played in the spacious Astrodome.
+He had 39 home runs and 116 runs batted in when the strike ended the 1994 season (Houston was a half-game out of first).
 He became the National League's third-ever unanimous Most Valuable Player Award choice.

-Houston moved into Enron Field (Minute Maid Park as of 2002), a new, and more hitter-friendly ballpark in 2000, drawing three million fans despite missing a post-season berth.
-They came back to win the Central Division on the last day of the 2001 season, with Bagwell getting thirty home runs, driving in one-hundred and scoring one-hundred runs for his sixth straight season.
-However, like every other post-season, the Astros could not get out of the first round of the playoffs, leading to the resignation of manager Dierker.
+Houston moved into Enron Field (Minute Maid Park as of 2002), a new, and more hitter-friendly ballpark in 2000, drawing three million fans despite missing a postseason berth.
+They came back to win the Central Division on the last day of the 2001 season, with Bagwell smashing 30 home runs, driving in 100 and scoring 100 for the sixth consecutive season.
+However, like every other postseason, the Astros could still not get out of the first round of the playoffs, getting swept by Atlanta again.
+This would lead to the resignation of manager Dierker.
+They would finish 2nd in the N.L.
+Central in 2002 and 2003, finishing 1 game behind the Cubs in '03.

-Houston did manage to make the playoffs again in 2004, sparked by the acquisition of Roger Clemens, who rescinded his retirement decision so he could pitch for his home town team.
-Having also signed Andy Pettite from the Yankees, the Astros rode their veteran pitching into a wild card berth, and this time they finally grabbed a post-season brass ring, defeating the Atlanta Braves in the first round, only to lose to the Cardinals in the National League Championship Series in seven games.
+Houston, led by former Astros Phil Garner, made the playoffs again in 2004, sparked by the acquisition of Roger Clemens, who rescinded his retirement decision so he could pitch for his home town team.
+Having also signed Andy Pettitte from the Yankees, the Astros rode their veteran pitching to a wild card berth, which they would clinch on the final day of the season.
+This time they finally grabbed a postseason brass ring, defeating the Atlanta Braves in the first round, only to lose to the Cardinals in the National League Championship Series in seven games.

-The current roster continued to age, when and how the first World Series berth would come Houston's way remained to be seen, until 2005.
-The veteran crew hurdled the Atlanta Braves then had sweet revenge against the Cardinals, only to face the cinderalla story Chicago White Sox in the Series who had a drought of eighty-eight years erased in four short strokes.
+They continued to hammer away at producing postseason success, and earned their first World Series berth in 2005.
+The veteran crew hurdled the Atlanta Braves, then tasted sweet revenge against the Cardinals, only to face the Cinderella story Chicago White Sox in the Series who erased 88 years of frustration with a four game sweep.

 "Nobody pays much attention to inexperience any more as long as a boy can get the job done, what difference does it make." - Harry Walker